Lordship of Wilmington: Initial grant and extent

 In the year 700 C.E.
 Wihtred, King of Kent, granted four ploughlands to the Church of St. Mary at Lyminge.
 A copy of the charter was produced in the early eighth century.
 Both versions carry endorsements or alterations from the ninth century to accommodate changes to the placename.

 In 700, the lands were described as Pleghelmestun, 'the tùn of Pleghelm', consisting of four ploughlands, between the three boundaries of Bereueg, Meguines paeth and Stretleg, said to be well-known at the time.
 Their position has been suggested by Gordon Ward.
 This original, longer charter also included a grant of lands for the grazing of 300 sheep at Rumining seta, in Romney Marsh.
 This is the first historical document, then, on the Romney Marshes and demonstrates the connection between landholdings in the uplands and the detached marsh lands.
 This remote marshland holding was argued by Gordon Ward to be Sellindge in the Marsh, latterly part of the parish of Dymchurch.

 Endorsements to the first charter

 One ninth-century hand has added the words daes landes boc aet berwicum or 'the land-book (charter granting land) at Berwick', Berwick being the name of the neighbouring estate to the east.
 A separate scribe of the same period has endorsed the charter, nunc wigelmignctun, or 'now Wighelm's tun'.
 Thus by the ninth century, the estate had gained its new name, Wi(g)lmington.

 The second charter

 This copy of the grant is similarly modified by a ninth-century scribe.
-Here, the first two letters of Pleghelmestun, are crossed out and are replaced with the period's alternative spelling to 'Wi', qi, giving rise to Wieghelmestun, or 'the tun of Wieghelm', showing an attempt to tie the earlier name with its later version.
+Here, the first two letters of Pleghelmestun, are crossed out and are replaced with the period's alternative spelling to 'Wi', Ƿi, giving rise to Wieghelmestun, or 'the tun of Wieghelm', showing an attempt to tie the earlier name with its later version.